 - a strong interest in interdisciplinary research spanning HCI, machine learning, the arts, and/or design

 - a desire to join a unique and dynamic Computing Department known internationally for its strength in research related to music, the arts, design, and other creative disciplines

 If this sounds like you, please start with the following:

-- Look through information about Goldsmiths’ PhD programmes in Computer Science, Arts & Computational Technology, and Intelligent Games and Games Intelligence
+- Look through information about Goldsmiths’ PhD programmes in Computer Science and Arts & Computational Technology

 - Look into the main funding opportunities for PhD students in our department, which are the IGGI doctoral training centre (for people with an interest in games) and the CHASE AHRC doctoral training partnership (for Arts & Computational Technology applicants).
 Ensure that if you would like to apply for one of these programmes, you are aware of the application deadlines.
 Know that these programmes are very competitive, even moreso for international applicants.